Melonverse/.github/profile/README.md

 This template is for use whenever you're setting up a standard pop-up.
 ?

+---

 ## Libraries
 On top of working on standard templates and project structure, we've also been cranking away on in house libraries.
 You can use these in combination with a template to substantially lower development time and quickly ramp up a prototype!

+Libraries can be found in our [Libraries](https://github.com/Melonverse/Libraries) repository.
+Each library comes with a README and documentation then on top of that, the Libraries Repository itself has a README as well.